qchateau/packio/README.md

 ### Standalone or boost asio

 By default, `packio` uses `boost.asio`.
 It is also compatible with standalone `asio`.
 To use the standalone version, the preprocessor macro `PACKIO_STANDALONE_ASIO=1` must be defined.
-If you are using the conan package, you must also use the option `standalone_asio=True`.
+If you are using the conan package, you can use the option `standalone_asio=True`.

 ## Tested compilers